dlurton/toy_lang_ocaml/README.md

 - `opam init`
 - `opam setup -a`
 - `opam install menhir`
+- `opam install linenoise`
-- 'opam install dune'
+- `opam install dune`

 To build, run `dune build` from the project's root directory.
-To test, build and then run `dune runtest`.
+To build and test, run `dune runtest`.

 I also recommend: